-5.1 Watton Westfield Infant and Nursery School adheres to child protection procedures that have been agreed locally through the Norfolk Safeguarding Children Partnership.
-Where we identify children and families in need of support, we will carry out our responsibilities in accordance with Norfolk Local Assessment Protocol and the Norfolk Threshold Guidance.
+5.1 Watton Junior School adheres to child protection procedures that have been agreed locally through the Norfolk Safeguarding Children Partnership.
+Where we identify children and families in need of support, we will carry out our responsibilities in accordance with Norfolk Local Assessment Protocol and the Norfolk Continuum of Need Guidance.